 All applications must be accompanied by the applicant's latest annual accounts where these are available.
 We recognise that some newly formed organisations may not yet have this information.
+In these cases applications should include financial projections.

 General Funding Criteria